 6. Build and Prep Doors for the DIY Wall Cabinets

 I’m using full overlay European door hinges.
-Using my concealed hinge jig I drilled holes for the hinge cups on the doors at the marks I’d made earlier and drilled two small pilot holes for the screws.
+I drilled holes for the hinge cups on the doors at the marks I’d made earlier using my concealed hinge jig.
 The hinges fit right in the holes and stay out of the way.

-To hold up to the extra weight of the door racks and contents I’m using three hinges per door.
+I’m using three hinges per door to hold up to the extra weight of the door racks and contents.

 7. Apply Finish and Install DIY Wall Cabinets

 I applied the finish using Polycrylic since it’s easy to apply and protects well.
 Personally I like the water based look vs the yellow look of oil on a light wood like birch.

 In between coats I use a small section of craft paper or a brown paper bag to smooth the surface.
 When the paper picks up this white dust you know the finish is dry and ready for another coat.

 I installed the door hardware then mounted all the door racks to the doors with small right angle brackets.

 The first wall cabinet can hold 9 quart cans and 20 spray cans on the shelves with room for taller items at the bottom.
 The large door rack holds 16 pint cans or mason jars and the other door holds caulk and small items.

 The other shop cabinet holds a lot of my finishing supplies which I have a ton of!
 The cubbies are great for storing stuff like rags and chip brushes.